 - “How does this relate to resilience?”

-Games like Jenga or Wobble Wall also give you an opportunity to build relationships.
-As students pull a block they can answer icebreaker questions and make connections with each other.
-You can use EduKate and Inspire’s game resource to add a therapeutic element to any game.
+Games like Jenga or Wobble Wall also allow you to build relationships.
+As students pull a block, they can answer icebreaker questions and make connections with each other.
+You can use EduKate and Inspire's game resource to add a therapeutic element to any game.

 Resilience is “the ability of a substance or object to spring back into shape; elasticity”(Oxford Languages, 2020).
 Bring the definition of resilience to life with these flexible toys.
 Slinkys and expandable spheres are two fun tools for teaching resilience.

 I have the students stretch the slinky and expand the ball as we talk about things that might make us “bent out of shape” or “stretch us too thin.”
 Then we watch as the slinky “bounces back” and make our sphere the original size.
-As we play with our toys we identify coping skills that we have learned about or will learn about.
+As we play with our toys, we identify coping skills we have learned or will learn about.

 One coping strategy I always introduce is various breathing techniques.
 These toys add a tactile aspect to breathing exercises.
-As you inhale stretch out your toy and as you exhale return the toys to their original shape.
+As you inhale, stretch out your toy and exhale, return it to its original shape.

-Not all problems are created equally.
+Not all problems are created equal.
 There are those we can control and those we cannot.
-Modeling clay or play-dough are great tools for teaching resilience because they help students understand exactly what type of problem they are facing.
+Modeling clay or play-dough is an excellent tool for teaching resilience because it helps students understand exactly what type of problem they face.

-Use the play-dough or clay to have students create something that has challenged them or is a worry they have.
-They discuss if this worry is something they can control, “a play-dough problem,” or is it something out of their control, “a rock problem.”
+Use playdough or clay to have students create something that has challenged them or is a worry they have.
+Then, they discuss whether this worry is something they can control, “a play-dough problem,” or something out of their control, “a rock problem.”

-If the problem is out of their control, discuss the concept of coping.
+If the problem is out of their control, discuss coping.
 This is the perfect segue into a discussion of healthy coping skills.

 A healthy lifestyle is a foundation for resilience.
 “Doctors recommend that children ages 3 to 6 need about 10-12 hours of sleep each day.
 7- to 12-year-olds do best with 10 or 11 hours”(Good Housekeeping, 2020).
 Without rest, our brains aren’t able to work at their best.

-You probably know from personal experience how hard it can be to rebound or keep going when you are hangry or exhausted.
-Eating right and getting plenty of rest is crucial in helping students succeed.
+You probably know from personal experience how hard it can be to rebound or keep going when you are hungry or exhausted.
+Eating right and getting plenty of rest are crucial in helping students succeed.

-On the other side of the plate have students draw a clock.
-Then ask students what time they get up to get ready for school.
-Working backward, have them calculate what time they need to get in bed to get a full night’s rest.
-Once they have figured it out, use a highlighter to draw that time on their clock.
+On the other side of the plate, have students draw a clock.
+Then, ask them when they get up to get ready for school.
+Working backward, have them calculate what time they need to get in bed for a whole night's rest.
+Once they have figured it out, have them use a highlighter to draw that time on their clocks.

 You can also host a parent night focused on resilience.

-Print out various images on card stock and cut into a smaller postcard size.
-The images can be of anything!
+Print various images on card stock and cut them into a smaller postcard size.
+The photos can be of anything!

-As students come in for their group, lesson, or session ask them to pick a card.
-Depending on your objective you can cue them to pick a picture that represents:
+Ask students to pick a card as they come in for their group, lesson, or session.
+Depending on your objective, you can cue them to pick a picture that represents:

-- “how they are feeling about the start of school or the start of the group”
+- How do they feel about the start of school or the start of the group?

 Next, have them turn the card over and draw a line down the center.
-On the left-hand side ask them to write down their SMART goal or write down three commitments they want for themselves this school year.
+On the left-hand side, ask them to write down their SMART goal or three commitments they want for themselves this school year.

-You can mail students the cards or leave them in a student’s desk later in the year as a reminder of the goal and commitments they set for themselves.
-If you had students pick a picture that represented how they were feeling at the start of the group, you can also bring the cards back out during the last session and ask students to reflect on how their feelings changed.
+You can mail students the cards or leave them on a student’s desk later in the year as a reminder of the goals and commitments they set for themselves.
+If you had students pick a picture representing how they felt at the start of the group, you can also bring the cards back out during the last session and ask students to reflect on how their feelings changed.

 There are so many wonderful titles on resilience, making books one of my favorite tools for teaching resiliency.
 I incorporate books into every lesson and session.
 Here are some of my favorites.

-As you read, have students make self to text connections, text to text connections, and text to life connections.
-For quiet or resistant students ask them how the character feels, what lesson the character learned, and if they thought the character demonstrated resilience, and how.
+As you read, have students make self-to-text, text-to-life, and text-to-life connections.
+For quiet or resistant students, ask them how the character feels, what lesson the character learned, and whether they thought the character demonstrated resilience and how.

 Ready to start your resiliency small group?
 Check out my Ruff Rebounders small group!